sts10/linux-config/readme.markdown

 ## Other Apps
 1. Installed Wire desktop via [these instructions](https://medium.com/@wireapp/a-step-forward-for-wire-for-linux-52f0538cac15)
 2. [Download and install Signal](https://signal.org/download/)
-3. Install Ricochet from the POP store.
+3. Install Ricochet from the POP store (though check version).
 4. Install Tor Browser (forget how exactly I did this-- maybe Tor Browser Launcher?
 From POP store?)
+5. To install OnionShare, I followed the "Ubuntu" instructions on their [download page](https://onionshare.org/#downloads) and added their PPA.
+(The version in the POP store was 0.9 -- too old for me.)
-5. Install Chromium via the POP app store if you like.
+6. Install Chromium via the POP app store if you like.
-6. Install Standard Notes app from [their site](https://standardnotes.org/getting-started?downloaded=linux)
+7. Install Standard Notes app from [their site](https://standardnotes.org/getting-started?downloaded=linux)

 ## Flash/Chrome
 Install Chrome from (https://www.google.com/chrome/browser/desktop/index.html).
 The downloaded file open in Eddy.
 One click install!!